jca02266/lha/README.md

          <http://www.gnu.org/licenses/license-list.ja.html>
          <http://www.opensource.org/licenses/>

-Currently, sources of LHa for UNIX except src/vsnprintf.c, src/fnmatch.[ch], src/getopt_long.[ch] apply the terms contained in man/lha.man.
+Currently, sources of the LHa for UNIX except src/vsnprintf.c, src/fnmatch.[ch], src/getopt_long.[ch] apply the terms contained in man/lha.man.
 (Note that the terms described in each source also apply to LHa for UNIX made using vsnprintf.c and fnmatch.c.)